zethon/ttvg/docs/scenes-dev.md

 ### Zones

-The zones define rectangular blocks that trigger certain actions.
-The most common action is to simply display a string in the HUD.
+The zones define rectangles that when entered can trigger certain actions.
+For example, when a player enters a zone the "name" and "description" are shown in the HUD.

 ```
 {